naninovel/docs/docs/guide/ui-customization.md

 Check out the following video tutorial, where we create a custom calendar UI and bind it to the date and month [custom state variables](/api/#set).

+*Be aware, that the video was created with a previous version of the engine and some of the steps may not reflect how things currently work.
+We'll update the video after the stable release, but you can still use the current one to get a grasp on how to use the feature on a conceptual level.*

 <div class="video-container">
     <iframe src="https://www.youtube-nocookie.com/embed/jto4Ld-iP7M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>